SMPyBandits/SMPyBandits/longpaper.md

 ---
-title: "*AlgoBandits*"
+title: "*SMPyBandits*"
 subtitle: "a Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
-title-meta: "*AlgoBandits*: an Open-Source Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
+title-meta: "*SMPyBandits*: an Open-Source Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
 author-meta: Lilian Besson
 author:
 - name: Lilian Besson